Your playful companion, helper on the ranch, or cuddle buddy is one of your best friends. However, is your dog friendly with others?

 Hostile behavior arises situationally.
 The following five aggression styles are most common.

-A technical term you may hear for this kind of behavior is “resource guarding.”
+- Possession of food aggression - A technical term you may hear for this kind of behavior is “resource guarding.”
 Some dogs like their property to remain theirs, and could include their most coveted toy, their food and water bowls, their bed or safe space, their territory (yard, home) and sometimes, their owner.
 If your dog is protective of any property, the reaction of a growl is common and could lead to an attack.

-Fear is a reaction nearly every species on the planet deals with and can induce fighting or retreating.
+- Fear-induced aggression - Fear is a reaction nearly every species on the planet deals with and can induce fighting or retreating.
 Most fearful dogs will choose to fight instead of flight.
 This aggressive reaction is because, in these instances, dogs don’t know any better and feel the only way to protect themselves is to fight and is most often due to past traumatic events.

-This style of threatening behavior stems from your pooch being frustrated with the restriction of a leash.
+- Leash aggression - This style of threatening behavior stems from your pooch being frustrated with the restriction of a leash.
 The reaction, whether barking or growling, is often directed at other dogs and rarely leads to an attack.
 This kind of aggressive behavior is more correctable than some on this list.

-This reaction is all about social dominance and animal instincts.
+- Social aggression - This reaction is all about social dominance and animal instincts.
 Before domestication was common, dogs operated in packs, and still do in some parts of the world.
 This means that some are alphas, and some are betas.
 Sometimes, dogs will lash out at people or other dogs that they consider a beta.
 This could include a young or fearful person or a shy or fearful dog.
 To best avoid this, display confident traits around dogs.